pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

      1	000000010000000000000009	before 2000-01-01 01:00:00+01
      2	00000002000000000000000C	no recovery target specified
      ```
 10. Timing.
-If originally had F1 D1 I1 dependency chain but when I go to check, and D1 is gone, then the I1 is no loner valid.
+If originally had F1 D1 I1 list of backups in a dependency chain but then when we are finished processing, and D1 is gone, then the I1 is no loner valid - but this should not happen since all dependents should have been expired so this would only happen if there was a problem so I1 being invalid is probably not the worst of it.
 11. If offline backup, then both archive-start and archive-stop could be null so need to verify files but not going to do any wal comparison

 ### Pseudo-code